 - Fully (Sic) was Crikey’s blog about languages and linguistics.
 I was a regular contributor from 2011-2014, and in 2012 was the editor.

 - Strong Language is a a blog all about swearing.
 I have been a contributing author since 2015.

 - I have also made contributions to other outlets, including:

 I use my language mapping skills in outreach as well as research.
 In 2015 Linguistics Roadshow created a short online survey on Australian regional variation, as part of their schools outreach program.
 I created a map visualisation of the data, using CARTO.
 In the week it was launched the survey was picked up in The Age, The Guardian, BuzzFeed, and The ABC.
 Over 20,000 people participated in the survey, and maps like the one below have been viewed over 480,000 times.
 You can see all the results and maps here.
 Thanks to Rosey Billington and the Roadshow crew for the opportunity to work on this project.
-[Since 2016 I am a CARTO ambassador].
+[In 2016 I was a CARTO ambassador].